-What is a parent carer forum?
+- What is a parent carer forum?

-A parent carer forum is a group of parents and carers of disabled children who work with local authorities, education settings, health providers and other providers to make sure the services they plan and deliver meet the needs of disabled children and families.
+A parent carer forum is a group of parents and carers of disabled children.
+Their aim is to make sure the services in their area meet the needs of disabled children and their families.

 In England there are parent carer forums in almost all local authority areas.
 See public contact details for the parent carer forums in England.

 Forums usually have a steering group of parents who lead this work and listen to the views of other parents in the local area to make sure they know what is important to them.
 Forums are keen to hear from as many parent carers as possible.